Inuyashiki: Anime

 An anime television series adaptation by MAPPA began airing on October 12, 2017, and a live-action film adaptation has been announced for 2018.
-The anime series' opening theme is "My Hero", performed by Japanese rock band Man with a Mission.
-The ending theme "Ai o Oshietekureta Kimi e" (愛を教えてくれた君へ) is performed by the band Qaijff.
+The opening theme is "My Hero", performed by Man with a Mission, while the ending theme song is "Ai o Oshietekureta Kimi e" (愛を教えてくれた君へ), performed by the band Qaijff.
 Amazon had licensed the series and streamed it online on Amazon Prime Video in Japan and overseas.
 It was streamed on Anime Strike in the United States.
 Amazon discontinued Anime Strike on January 5, 2018, which in turn made their titles, including Inuyashiki, free to stream for Prime members.
 The anime series became available on Crunchyroll on April 26, 2023.